Morlac by Leif Tande. Montreal: La Pasteque, 2006. 152p., 23.95$C.

 Tande’s art is not particularly noteworthy.
 Simple abstracted rendering and a thick line with a wavering width give clear renderings but are not aesthetically interesting.

-The title, Morlac, is taken from the Oubapo’s “morlaque”, of which you can see Trondheim’s much simpler example in this post.
+The title, Morlac, is taken from the Oubapo’s “morlaque”, of which you can see Trondheim’s much simpler example in this post [that post appears to have been deleted by me].
 Like Trondheim’s example, Tande’s book can be read as a circular narrative, the last page’s single panel takes us back to the first pages.

 In the end, the story itself is not all that interesting.
 What attracts me to the book and what got me to read it multiple times is the formal play: the way Tande utilizes his structure in different ways.
 One wonders what could be made of such a structure outside of the multiplying exploring character story.
 What if the story didn’t follow a particularly character through multiple pathways but followed the pathways to find the characters and their stories?